 Want to get cupped up?

 At Evergreen Rehab and Wellness, we ensure that you are an ideal cupping therapy and we always start each session with a thorough assessment.
 Getting to know about your condition is vital to us.
-This type of treatment can be applied based on the patient’s need.
+The application of treatment must refer to the patient’s needs.
 You may book online here.